marcelocanales/ng-knife/README.md

 # Ng Knife

-## About Ng Knife
-Ng Knife is a simple utility library for angular projects.
+Ng Knife is a simple utility library for angular project

 ## Installing